-Prof. Dr. Christoph Schlueter Langdon of the Telekom Data Intelligence Hub explains the three steps for success with AI, highlighting the importance of causality rather than correlation in an expert interview in AutomotiveIT. “‘ Without a hypothesis of the relation between cause-and-effect, fishing expeditions have little use. […] Statistics only provide correlations, not causality.
-An example: Health and economic performance are positively correlated, but where should you invest the next Euro: in health or economic growth?’ explains Schlueter Langdon.
+Prof. Dr. Christoph Schlueter Langdon of the Telekom Data Intelligence Hub explains the three steps for success with AI, highlighting the importance of causality rather than correlation in an expert interview in Automotive IT.
+“Without a hypothesis of the relation between cause-and-effect, fishing expeditions have little use. […] Statistics only provide correlations, not causality.
+An example: Health and economic performance are positively correlated, but where should you invest the next Euro: in health or economic growth?” explains Schlueter Langdon.
 Learnings can be transferred into 3 crucial steps: Framing the problem, building causal models and hypotheses, and focus on the right data.

 “Then it’s about further narrowing the focus by forming hypotheses grounded in theory, a so-called causal model.
-‘If this causal model cannot fit on a napkin, then you should not continue at all,” suggests Schlueter Langdon.
-“Only by defining the events relevant to the process step to be optimized can the correct data be extracted from the quantity of data and the problems with data management defied (for more insights, see “Data is broken,” link).
+If this causal model cannot fit on a napkin, then you should not continue at all,” suggests Schlueter Langdon.
+“Only by defining the events relevant to the process step to be optimized can the correct data be extracted from the quantity of data and the problems with data management defied.
+For more insights on data management issues, see “Data is broken” (link).

-This article is based on a longer piece in AutomotiveIT (2019-05): link
+This article is based on a longer piece in Automotive IT (2019-05): link